No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 For BSCI, Amfori organized 2,400 members from more than 40 countries.
 It is relevant to various industries, including general merchandise, garments, textiles, household goods, food and beverage, electronics, and accessories.
 Major companies utilizing BSCI standards include Aldi, Amazon, Carrefour, Target, Triumph, Everlast, and Halti.

-SMETA is utilized by over 60,000 companies following the Sedex SMETA methodology.
-It is one of the most widely used social compliance audits globally and includes environmental principles among its audit principles.
-Companies adhering to SMETA principles include Walmart, The Body Shop, Procter & Gamble, Pepsi, KFC, and Nestle.
+SMETA is utilized by over 60,000 companies, all following the Sedex SMETA methodology.
+As a result, it has become one of the most widely used social compliance audits globally.
+Additionally, it incorporates environmental principles among its audit standards.
+Notably, companies adhering to SMETA principles include Walmart, The Body Shop, Procter & Gamble, Pepsi, KFC, and Nestlé.

 4. Certification Benefits

-BSCI certification demonstrates a company’s commitment to social compliance and improves brand reputation and competitiveness.
-It helps mitigate social and reputational risks, strengthens relationships with stakeholders, supports legal compliance and due diligence, enhances supply chain management, meets customer expectations and requirements, and fosters responsible business practices.
+BSCI certification demonstrates a company’s commitment to social compliance, thereby improving brand reputation and competitiveness.
+Moreover, it helps mitigate social and reputational risks, strengthens relationships with stakeholders, and supports legal compliance and due diligence.
+Additionally, it enhances supply chain management, meets customer expectations and requirements, and fosters responsible business practices.

-SMETA certification benefits businesses by improving brand position, minimizing the risk of legal violations, promoting employee dedication, and increasing product value, leading to sales growth.
+SMETA certification benefits businesses by improving brand position, minimizing the risk of legal violations, and promoting employee dedication.
+Additionally, it increases product value, ultimately leading to sales growth.

 5. Relevance and Influence in Asian Manufacturers, Focusing on China